 Contracts expand, but does knowledge?

-A lot of people dove into options trading during the pandemic.
+A lot of people dove into financial options trading during the pandemic.
 According to the Options Clearing Corp., investors traded a record 7.5 billion options contracts in 2020 then blew past that in 2021, when 9.9 billion contracts changed hands.

 We’re not convinced that everyone who traded an option, though, knows what one is.
 Let’s start there.
 An option is a contract giving the investor the right – but not the obligation – to buy or sell a specific security at a particular “strike” price during a given period, ranging from days to years.
 When that time ends, the option expires and loses all value.
 As expiration dates approach, options lose value.